 Is deliberately framed as a generalization - the “moral of the story.”

 Within math, to clarify the rationale behind each math course’s chunking and sequencing of Math Units, each unit contains a small number of enduring understandings.
 These are important mathematical ideas that represent the long-lasting realizations we want students to discover as a unit progresses, building on each other over the course of a year.
 Typically aligning to ~1 week of teaching, they are designed to help focus and undergird teachers’ instruction.

 Is open-ended; that is, it typically will not have a single, final, and correct answer.

 Is thought-provoking and intellectually engaging, often sparking discussion and debate.

-Calls for higher-order thinking, such as analysis, inference, evaluation, prediction.
+Calls for higher-order thinking, such as analysis, inference, evaluation, and prediction.
 It cannot be effectively answered by recall alone.

 Points toward important, transferable ideas within (and sometimes across) disciplines.